 Key Components of ADCC Assay

-Target Cells
+A. Target Cells

-• Should express the specific antigen recognized by the monoclonal antibody (Tumor cells or virus infected cells).
+• Should express the specific antigen recognized by the monoclonal antibody (tumor cells or virus-infected cells).

-Effector Cells
+B. Effector Cells

-• Natural Killer (NK) cells (primary mediators of ADCC).
+• NK cells (primary mediators of ADCC).

 • Peripheral blood mononuclear cells (PBMCs) (contain NK cells & monocytes).